AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-20-zoom-viewer-about/r-html5-zoom-viewer-20-config-attrib/r-html5-zoom-viewer-20-config-attrib-swatchoverlay.md

  <tbody>
   <tr>
    <td colname="col1"> <p> <span class="codeph"> 0-1 </span> </p> </td>
    <td colname="col2"> <p>Specifies the viewer layout on touch-enabled devices.
-When the parameter is set to <span class="codeph"> 1 </span>, the viewer shows swatches below the main view on the desktop; on touch-enabled devices, swatches are overlayed on top of the main view. </p> <p>When the parameter is set to <span class="codeph"> 0 </span>, swatches render below the main view on all device types. </p> </td>
+When the parameter is set to <span class="codeph"> 1 </span>, the viewer shows swatches below the main view on the desktop; on touch-enabled devices, swatches are overlaid on top of the main view. </p> <p>When the parameter is set to <span class="codeph"> 0 </span>, swatches render below the main view on all device types. </p> </td>
   </tr>
  </tbody>
 </table>